ideologix/dlm-cpp-example/README.md

 Then follow the steps:

-1. Install required libcpr library as explained in **Requirements**.
+1. Install required libcurl library
 2. Set up the API connection in main.cpp with your api details
 3. Set up SampleKey variable in main.cpp with your key
 4. To run the projects, execute the following: